afedulov/flink-web/_posts/2019-11-19-demo-fraud-detection.md

 categories: news
 ---

-In this blog post you will learn about three Flink patterns for building streaming applications:
+In this series of blog posts you will learn about three powerful Flink patterns for building streaming applications:

  - Dynamic updates of application logic
  - Dynamic data partitioning (shuffle), controlled at runtime
  - Low latency alerting based on custom window logic (not using the Window API)

-Those patterns might not be immediately obvious from the framework's documentation, however, they provide important building blocks to fulfil versatile business requirements.
+These patterns expand the possibilities of what is possible with statically defined data flows and therefore provide important building blocks to fulfil versatile business requirements.

-**Dynamic updates of application logic** allow Flink jobs to be versatile and change at runtime, without downtime from stopping and resubmitting the code.
+**Dynamic updates of application logic** allow Flink jobs to change at runtime, without downtime from stopping and resubmitting the code.
-**Dynamic data partitioning** enables the ability to configure how events are being shuffled and grouped within the cluster at runtime.
+**Dynamic data partitioning** enables the ability to change how events are being distributed and grouped by the `keyBy()` operator in Flink at runtime.
+Such functionality often becomes a natural requirement when building jobs with dynamically reconfigurable application logic.
-**Custom windows management** demonstrates how you can utilize the low level [ProcessFunction API](https://ci.apache.org/projects/flink/flink-docs-stable/dev/stream/operators/process_function.html), when [Windows API](https://ci.apache.org/projects/flink/flink-docs-stable/dev/stream/operators/windows.html) is not exactly matching your requirements.
+**Custom window management** demonstrates how you can utilize the low level [ProcessFunction API](https://ci.apache.org/projects/flink/flink-docs-stable/dev/stream/operators/process_function.html), when [Windows API](https://ci.apache.org/projects/flink/flink-docs-stable/dev/stream/operators/windows.html) is not exactly matching your requirements.
 Specifically, you will learn how to implement low latency alerting on windows and how to limit state growth with timers.

-These patterns are put together and demonstrated based on an example of a _Fraud Detection_ application - a common use case for Apache Flink.
-This demo application consumes a stream of financial transactions and evaluates a set of rules against it.
-Such rules can be added and removed at runtime, without restarting the job.
+These patterns are build up on top of core Flink functionality, but might not be immediately obvious from the framework's documentation as it is not easy to explain them without a concrete example use case.
+For this reason we will look at the details of the patterns on an example of building an application which represents a common a use case for Apache Flink - a _Fraud Detection_ engine.
+We hope this series to put these powerful ideas into your tool belt and enable building new exciting Flink applications.

 <center>
 <img src="{{ site.baseurl }}/img/blog/2019-11-19-demo-fraud-detection/ui.png" width="800px" alt="Figure 1: Demo UI"/>